Mean-field games with rough common noise: the linear-quadratic case

-In this paper, we study a novel class of (linear–quadratic) mean field games with rough common noise.
-Although rough path theory has now a substantial history in applications to (stochastic) optimal control, mean-field dynamics and finance by, e.g. \cite{Cass2014, DiehlFrizGassiat2017, AC20, bailleul2020, Bailleul2021, Allan2023, FLZ24,CHT24,bank2025rough, friz2025mckeanvlasovequationsroughcommon,horst2025pontryagin, }, our work is (to the best of our knowledge) the first to incorporate rough path techniques into the analysis of mean field games.
-That said, the desirability of bringing these topics together was already pointed out by Carmona–Delarue \cite{carmona2014master}:
+Although rough path theory has a substantial history in applications to stochastic optimal control, mean-field dynamics and finance, see, e.g., \cite{Cass2014,DiehlFrizGassiat2017,AC20,bailleul2020,Bailleul2021,Allan2023,FLZ24,CHT24,bank2025rough,friz2025mckeanvlasovequationsroughcommon,horst2025pontryagin}, its use in mean field games is only beginning.
+The desirability of bringing these topics together was already pointed out by Carmona and Delarue \cite{carmona2014master}:

 {\it ``When analyzed within the probabilistic framework of the stochastic maximum principle, MFGs with a common noise [...] best understood [with] rough paths.
 Indeed integrals and differentials with respect to the conditioned paths can be interpreted in the sense of rough paths while the meaning of the others can remain in the classical It\^o calculus framework.''}